greenlion/FastBit_UDF/README.md

 # FastBit_UDF
 MySQL UDF for creating, manipulating and querying FastBit indexes

-##About these UDF Functions
+##About these UDF Functions and FastBit
 FastBit is a data store which implements WAH (word aligned hybrid) bitmap indexes.
 These UDF create, modify and query FastBit tables.
 The UDF treats a single directory on the filesystem as one FastBit table.
 Inside of the FastBit table/directory are directories representing partitions.
 The partitions are created automatically when data is loaded.

-**All functions take as the first argument the table path/directory **.
+**All functions take as the first argument the table path/directory**

-**All columns of a fastbit table are automatically bitmapped indexed** FastBit WAH bitmap indexes are optimal for multi-dimensional range scans, unlike b-tree indexes which are optimal only for one-dimensional queries.
-This means that FastBit can very efficiently handle queries that MySQL can not, like ```select c1 from table where c2 between 1 and 20 or c3 between 1 and 90 or c4 in (1,2,3)```
+###All columns of a fastbit table are automatically bitmapped indexed
+FastBit WAH bitmap indexes are optimal for multi-dimensional range scans, unlike b-tree indexes which are optimal only for one-dimensional queries.
+This means that FastBit can very efficiently handle queries that MySQL can not, like ```select c1 from table where c2 between 1 and 20 or c3 between 1 and 90 or c4 in (1,2,3)```.
+MySQL can not answer that query using a b-tree index and will resort to a full table scan.

 **Note**: that these UDF use default binning and encoding for the bitmap index.
 You can use the ibis tool from fastbit (look in the bin/ directory after building the UDF) to change the binning/encoding for an index.

 **Note**: you should not use the ibis tool to modify data while using the table at the same time from inside of MySQL.

-MySQL can not answer that query using a b-tree index and will resort to a full table scan.

-###Fastbit data directory
+###Fastbit data directory requirements
 * OK: /path/to/writable/directory
 * NOT OK: ., .., "", any path not beginning with /